-Thus, in action integrals, this boundary term also vanishes as far as we impose the Weitzenb\"{o}ck gauge.
-The way to vanish the generic curvature given in Eq.~(\ref{decomposition of curvature}) differs from that of the Palatini case.
+Thus, this boundary term vanishes as far as we impose the Weitzenb\"{o}ck gauge.
+We emphasize that the way to vanish the generic curvature given in Eq.~\eqref{decomposition of curvature} differs from that in the Palatini approach.
 Eq.~\eqref{curvature in component form with mimetic C-gauge} is valid only in a local region such that the ``$x'$-coordinate system'' exists.
-In the global region that includes a boundary, such a coordinate system does not generally exist.
+In a global region including a boundary, such a coordinate system does not generally exist.
 Whereas, since the connection 1-form is defined in a coordinate-independent manner, the Weitzenb\"{o}ck gauge holds at every spacetime point.
 We note that in the internal space, the generic curvature does not vanish: $R = d_{\nabla}\omega = d\omega\,$, or equivalently, $R^{I}{}_{J\mu\nu} = 2\partial_{[\mu|}\omega^{I}{}_{J|\nu]}\,$.
 That is, Eq.~\eqref{special boundary term in STEGR} is nothing but the push forward of the generic curvature in the internal space.